opendp/opendp/docs/source/user/measurement-constructors.rst

 The canonical paper on this and introduction of the snapping mechanism is here:
 `On Significance of the Least Significant Bits For Differential Privacy <https://www.microsoft.com/en-us/research/wp-content/uploads/2012/10/lsbs.pdf>`_.

-Precautions have been made to sample noise using the MPFR library, to avoid artifacts in noise, but our noise postprocessing re-introduces artifacts.
+Precautions have been made to sample noise using the GNU MPFR library in a way that provides cryptographically secure, non-porous noise at standard scale.
-We are developing alternative mechanisms for answering continuous queries.
+Noise at arbitrary scale is achieved through a combination of preprocessing and postprocessing that preserves the properties of differential privacy.

+Precautions have also been made to explicitly specify floating-point rounding modes in such a way that the privacy budget is always slightly overestimated.

 We acknowledge the snapping mechanism and have an implementation of it `in PR #84 <https://github.com/opendp/opendp/pull/84>`_.